nats-io/nats-architecture-and-design/adr/ADR-56.md

 - Introduce a new API for linearizable reads: `$JS.API.DIRECT_LEADER.GET.<stream>`.
 - The new API will be similar to `$JS.API.DIRECT.GET.<stream>` but will go to the stream leader only.
-If it's a replicated stream, the read will need to "go through Raft" to ensure linearizability.
+If it's a replicated stream, the read will need to ensure linearizability.
 - The new API will be enabled by the `ReadConsistency` setting on the stream.
 Once enabled, the new API will be active, and the leader will also respond to `$JS.API.DIRECT.GET.<stream>`, not requiring `AllowDirect`.
 This allows clients to use the DirectGet API instead of the MsgGet API: